googleapis/python-aiplatform/README.rst

 Prompt optimization
 ^^^^^^^^^^^^^^^^^^^

-To do a zero-shot prompt optimization, use the `optimize_prompt` method.
+To do a zero-shot prompt optimization, use the `optimize` method.

 .. code-block:: Python

-    prompt = "Generate system instructions for a question-answering assistant" response = client.prompt_optimizer.optimize_prompt(prompt=prompt)
+    prompt = "Generate system instructions for a question-answering assistant" response = client.prompts.optimize(prompt=prompt)
     print(response.raw_text_response)
     if response.parsed_response:
       print(response.parsed_response.suggested_prompt)

-To call the data-driven prompt optimization, call the `optimize` method.
+To call the data-driven prompt optimization, call the `launch_optimization_job` method.
-In this case however, we need to provide `vapo_config`.
+In this case however, we need to provide a VAPO (Vertex AI Prompt Optimizer) config.
 This config needs to have either service account or project **number** and the config path.
 Please refer to this [tutorial](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/data-driven-optimizer) for more details on config parameter.